jljc20/fsd-backend/plant-doctor-service/README.md

 The Plant Doctor Service is a REST API that leverages AWS SageMaker to perform real-time inference on plant images.
 It classifies plant leaves into one of seven categories: healthy, complex, or one of five disease types (frog_eye_leaf_spot, multiple_diseases, powdery_mildew, rust, or scab).

+Please look at the SageMaker Setup in AWS PDF to see how to setup in more detail.

 ## Routes

 ### `GET /`